You can easily and quickly find answers to your previously answered questions on our FAQ About Our School (Frequently

 The boarding facilities are located on the 4th floor with 24-hour supervision by our boarding staff.

-A full programme of study and activities are provided out of school hours.
+A full programme of study and activities are provided outside of school hours.

 For more information, please click here.

 Is your school connected with any particular philosophy or group?

 NLGS was founded by a group of British business people and educators of Turkish background who were personally inspired by the teachings of Hizmet which emphasizes the importance of inclusive and nondenominational education to help children achieve their true potential.
 Hizmet, a Turkish word that means ‘service’, is a civil society education movement.

 How does that ‘inspiration’ manifest itself in the school?
 Does it impact the school curriculum or the day-to-day running of the school?